Diwali Deal : Flat 20% off + 2 free self-paced courses + $200 Voucher - SCHEDULE CALL

 • They can also carry hidden classes that are not visible to the outer classes

 Ans:- It is a runtime API used to inspect and change the behavior of methods, classes, and interfaces.
-Java Reflection is a powerful tool that allows you to analyze classes, interfaces, fields, and methods during runtime without knowing what they are called at compile time.
+Core Java Reflection is a powerful tool that allows you to analyze classes, interfaces, fields, and methods during runtime without knowing what they are called at compile time.
 It also helps in creating new objects, call methods, and getting/set field values.

 Q88).
-Java programming questions and answers: What is Java String Pool?
+What is Core Java String Pool?

-Ans:- A collection of Strings stored in heap memory is called Java String Pool.
+Ans:- A collection of Strings stored in heap memory is called Core Java String Pool.
 Whenever a new object is formed, first of all, the String pool identifies whether the object is already present in the pool or not.
 If it is present, then the same reference is returned to the variable; otherwise, a new object is created.

 Q89).
-Core Java interview questions and answers for experienced: What is a Map in Java?
+What is a Map in Core Java?

 Ans:- A map in Java is an interface of the Util package that maps unique keys to values.
 The Map interface is not a subset of the main Collection interface and hence it performs a little differently from the other collection types.